 Methane is considered 21 times much stronger than carbon dioxide to effect the global warming.
 As the dams turbines indirectly let out the methane from the decomposed plants and trees underneath, they directly participate in global warming issue.

 Can this be avoided ?

-If these power plants are cleaned at a regular interval of time, they can reduce the advent of buried flora under water.
+We need to clean these power plants at a regular interval of time.
+This can help in reducing the advent of buried flora under water.
 Though this procedure sounds expensive, it is just another option to avoid unwanted gases releasing into the environment.
-Also, use of alternate source of energy such as wind and solar can replace the existing system to avoid any kind of pollution on the earth.
+Also, use of alternate source of energy such as wind and solar can replace the existing system.
+It would help in avoiding any kind of pollution on earth.

 The hydropower has a heavy price to its label.
 The cost of investment and its adverse effects on the habitat around is what makes it in the list of ugly.
 Expensive installing of the dams and turbines cost the sky.
 Only massive projects and industries can think of such investments.

 Though once installed it does not call for any expenses of its own, it does make other habitats around to cry for help.
 This includes not just the trees and plants around but also the villages surrounding these dams.